Information from A to Z

 We use Fred and Flo nappies, which are included in the nursery fees.
 If you require an alternative then we do ask that you provide these yourself.

 Will my child have any taster sessions before starting at nursery?

 Before your child starts at nursery we offer two free pre-visits to help them settle.
 During the pre-visit they will meet their Key Person.
 Parents are invited to stay with their child for a short while to give you the opportunity to get to know the staff who will be caring for your child, and also to enable you to pass on any information that you want them to know.

 What will my child need to bring?

-Please send your child to nursery with a spare set of clothes in case they get messy, and a drinking bottle or lidded cup so they can have access to drinking water whenever required.
+Please send your child to nursery with a spare set of clothes in a pumpbag in case they get messy, and a drinking bottle or lidded cup so they can have access to drinking water whenever required.
 If your child has bottle feeds during the day, these will also need to be provided.

 What happens if my child is ill?

 It's unavoidable that small children catch all kinds of minor infections.
 For a speedy recovery and to prevent the other children from falling ill, children who are unwell must stay at home.
 If a child becomes ill whilst they are at nursery, parents will be contacted to collect their child.
 Children with sickness and diarrhoea must be clear of symptoms for a minimum of 24 hours before returning to nursery.
 Children with infectious diseases, such as Chicken Pox, must be kept at home for the length of time stipulated by Local Authority Guidelines.